James-Byrne/byrnecodes/_posts/2019-06-05-types-in-ember.md

 }
 ```

+Much nicer!
 But wait!
 What are those new functions? `isErrorMessage` and `isError`?
 Well those are type guards.
 They allow you to tell the typescript compiler what type is being returned.
 So for instance the `isError` type guard could look like this:

 ```ts
 function isError(error: PotentialError): error is Error {